HuMingLab/SnapHiC/readme.md

 python3 snap.py -i <input-directory> -o <output-directory> -l <chromosome-lengths-file> -g <genome: one-of-hg/mm> [--parallel] --steps "hic interaction postprocess"
 ```

-The operation in SnapHiC consists of 5 steps: (1) binning, (2) random walk with restart (RWR) computation, (3) combining cells, (4) computation of local background, (5) finalizing and postprocessing.
+The operation in SnapHiC consists of five steps: (1) binning, (2) random walk with restart (RWR) computation, (3) combining cells, (4) computation of local background, (5) finalizing and postprocessing.
 You can specify which steps you want to run as a command line argument.
 To specify the steps, you can use the argument `--step` followed by any of the five options: 'bin', 'rwr', 'hic', 'interaction', and 'postprocess'.
-If you don't specify any steps, SnapHiC will run all 5 steps.
+If you don't specify any steps, SnapHiC will run all five steps.

 We strongly recommend breaking down the computation into two parts: the first part includes binning and RWR computation and the second part includes the remaining three steps.